HoneyHoneyTeam/ESP32.Marauder.Double.Barrel.5G.by.ESP32.C5/README.md

 ## What is ESP32 Marauder - Double Barrel 5G?
 First of all, what is the [ESP32 Marauder Double Barrel](https://github.com/HoneyHoneyTeam/ESP32-Marauder-Double-Barrel)?

-"Double Barrel" refers to the fact that the device runs two sperated Marauders simultaneously.
+"Double Barrel" refers to the fact that the device runs two separate Marauders simultaneously.
 The first Marauder features a 2.8-inch screen, an onboard 800mAh battery, GPS, and a microSD card slot.
 The second Marauder is connected to and controlled by the Flipper Zero.

-Due to limitations of the this particular ESP32 chipset, the Marauder currently supports only 2.4 GHz Wi-Fi.
-However, recent developments with the BW16 Kit / RTL8720DN chipset have shown promising results to 5GHz Wifi.
-This is exactly what we have implenmented on the 5G cousin of the Double Barrel.
+Previously, the Marauder firmware could only handle 2.4 GHz Wi-Fi due to the limitations of legacy ESP32 chipsets.
+To overcome this restriction, in early 2025 we implemented the BW16 Kit / RTL8720DN chipset, enabling 5 GHz Wi-Fi capabilities for the 5G cousin of Double Barrel (ESP32 Marauder - Double Barrel 5G - BW16).

+Now, with the introduction of the ESP32-C5 chipset, the 5 GHz limitation of the Marauder firmware has been lifted.
+As a result, we are moving the Double Barrel 5G forward with this new chipset (ESP32 Marauder - Double Barrel 5G - ESP32-C5),

+For more technical details, please refer to the following comparison chart.

 <br/>